dpawlows/Foundations-of-Scientific-Computing/lessons/L3/third.rst

 Once you've accepted the assignment, click on the "Code" button and make sure the "SSH" tab is selected.
 Then copy the link that shows in the text box (for example, mine is git@github.com:emuphysics/exercise03-dpawlows.git).

+Next,
+upen the Terminal or Powershell program.
+Use the `cd` command to change your current working directory to the one that you use for Phy280 work.
+For example, I might use something like:

+`cd Documents/Phy280/Assignments/`

-Next, use the Terminal, Jupyter Lab, or Windows Powershell to clone the repository using the `git clone` command as described in :ref:`using_git`.
+Finally, clone your github repository using the `git clone` command as described in :ref:`using_git`.
 This should result in the creation of a local repository on your computer created in the folder in which you executed the clone command.
 You should follow the instructions in the readme to complete the assignment.
 Then when you are finished, use the :ref:`git workflow<git_workflow>` to commit your changes locally and push them to your remote repository on GitHub where I can access them.
+Again, you need to use the `git` commands while working in the directory that contains your project.

 .. note:: Once you are able to use git properly,
           If you are ever working on an assignment and you have